krmohanty/Coursera_Getting_and_Cleaning_Data/README.md

 The output is created in working directory with the name of tidy2.txt

-*Note:* the R script is built to run without including any libraries for the purpose of this course.
+The code follows differnt flow, compared to the steps in the instructions, but outputs all the steps correctly.

 ## run_analysis.R walkthrough
 It follows the goals step by step.

-* Step 1:
+* 1 (step 2 in the question):
-  * Read all the test and training files: y\_test.txt, subject\_test.txt and X_test.txt.
+  * Read the activity labels and features datasets.
-  * Combine the files to a data frame in the form of subjects, labels, the rest of the data.

-* Step 2:
-  * Read the features from features.txt and filter it to only leave features that are either means ("mean()") or standard deviations ("std()").
-The reason for leaving out meanFreq() is that the goal for this step is to only include means and standard deviations of measurements, of which meanFreq() is neither.
-  * A new data frame is then created that includes subjects, labels and the described features.

-* Step 3:
+  * Select a subset of features as per the requirement and also rename variables with convinient names

+* 2 (step 4 in the question):
-  * Read the activity labels from activity_labels.txt and replace the numbers with the text.
+  * Read training and test datasets.
+Suset the columns which are required and rename the columns with convinient names.

-* Step 4:
-  * Make a column list (includig "subjects" and "label" at the start)
-  * Tidy-fy the list by removing all non-alphanumeric characters and converting the result to lowercase
-  * Apply the now-good-columnnames to the data frame
+* 3 (step 1 in the question):
+  * Merge training and test datasets thus formed..

+* 4 (step 3 in the question):
+  * Merge Activity_id and activity_lable

 * Step 5:
-  * Create a new data frame by finding the mean for each combination of subject and label.
+  * Create a summarized tidy data set with means of all variables by subject and activity_label.
 It's done by `aggregate()` function

 * Final step:
-  * Write the new tidy set into a text file called tidy2.txt, formatted similarly to the original files.
+  * Write the new tidy set into a text file called tidy_data_mean.txt, formatted similarly to the original files.